-A journal is that part of bookkeeping and accounting which records the financial transactions of a business organization.
+A Bookkeeping Journal is that part of bookkeeping and accounting that records the financial transactions of a business organization.
 Bookkeeping starts with a journal and thus its maintenance is of great significance to a business’ accounting.

 A journal is a detailed record of all financial transactions belonging to a business organization.
 It is to be used for reconciliation of and transfer to other records of accounting (such as general ledger) in the future.
 The transaction’s date, affected accounts, and amount of transaction are stated in a journal.

 A journal is a record which is maintained as a book for accounting purposes.
 Financial transactions are entered by the book-keeper as journal entries whenever a business transaction is made.
 With every expense and income, one or more business accounts are affected.
 A journal entry keeps details of all such changes in accounts.